Jeff Boals: Ohio

 On March 17, 2019, Boals resigned from Stony Brook to accept a head coaching position at his alma mater, Ohio University.
 Boals' contract with Ohio is for five years, with a $581,100 yearly salary.
 The Bobcats went 17–15 in Boals first season with Ohio.
 Following the 2019–2020 season, the MAC tournament was cancelled due to the start of the coronavirus pandemic.
 The next season Boals lead his 2020–21 team to a 17–8 record including 3 wins in the MAC tournament.
 They received the conference's automatic bid to the NCAA tournament as the No. 13 seed in the West region.
 There they upset No. 4-seeded Virginia in the first round before falling to No. 5-seeded Creighton in the second round.
-The Bobcats were led in the tournament by their point guard Jason Preston who declared for the NBA draft where he was the 33rd pick and acquired by the Los Angeles Clippers His 2021–22 team opened with a school best 19-3 record but struggled down the stretch to finish 25–10.
+The Bobcats were led in the tournament by their point guard Jason Preston who declared for the NBA draft where he was the 33rd pick and acquired by the Los Angeles Clippers His 2021–22 team opened with a school best 19–3 record but struggled down the stretch to finish 25–10.
+His 2022-23 team had a lot of roster turnover and slipped to 19–14.
+His 2023-24 team finished 20–13 and tied for second in the conference.
+Entering the 2024-25 season, the Bobcats received 11 of the 12 first place votes to win the MAC but could only post a 16–16 record.